wlcpaulmolyneux/ASCompProgramming/README.md

 # ASCompProgramming
-Demo programs covering VB.Net asp[ects for the AQA As Computing Syllabus
+Demo programs covering VB.Net aspects for the AQA As Computing Syllabus